Pictured above: Colicroot (Aletris lutea) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Yellow colicroot is a slender, short-lived perennial that produces long terminal spikes of yellow blooms.
+Yellow colicroot’s small flowers are yellow (occasionally white), tubular and born in long terminal spikes.
 Flowers have six fused tepals with bumpy outer surfaces.
 The flower stalk rises from the center of a basal rosette.
 Stem leaves are reduced or absent.
-Basal leaves are yellow-green with pointed tips.
+Basal leaves are linear to lance-shaped, yellow-green and leathery with pointed tips.
+Leaf margins are entire.
 Seeds are born in three-parted capsules.

 Family: Nartheciaceae (Bog asphodel family)